CRR III: The new Capital Requirements Regulation and its impact on the real estate sector

 What exactly is CRR III?

-What does this mean for the real estate sector?
+What does this mean for real estate?

 What exactly is CRR III?

-What does this mean for the real estate sector?
+What does this mean for real estate?

 What exactly is CRR III?

-What does this mean for the real estate sector?
+What does this mean for real estate?

 Impact on different banking models